-Whatever it is, I love a good hack — and I know that I’m not alone.
-Especially when those hacks require zero extra purchases and require nothing more than my frugal supplies already on hand.
+Whatever it is, I love a good hack.
+And I know that I’m not alone, especially when that hack requires nothing more than supplies I already have on hand.

-However, a lot of these supposed miraculous internet hacks are a bust, so I went through the trouble of testing four of them to save Clark.com readers from wasting your precious time and energy!
+However, a lot of these supposed miraculous internet hacks are a bust, so I tested four of them to save Clark.com readers from wasting your precious time and energy!

 This hack has legions of fans who love how the lowly squeegee easily removes pet hair from hard to clean carpeted stairs.
-For this test, I borrowed my neighbor’s cat friendly stairs, as my own are wood.
+For this test, I borrowed my neighbor’s cat-friendly stairs, as my own are wood.
 I doubted whether there’d be anything to clean, as my neighbor’s house appears immaculate at all times.
 Lo and behold, I was rewarded with a satisfying amount of cat hair after just a few swipes with my $1 Dollar Tree squeegee.
-Hack #1 — thumbs up!

 This hack promises to polish silver without the work of scrubbing, and it’s actually been in my rotation for a number of years.